projectweekend/Pi-Celery-GPIO/README.md

 # Pi-Celery-GPIO
-Examples combining Celery (http://www.celeryproject.org/) and [Raspberry Pi GPIO](https://www.raspberrypi.org/documentation/usage/gpio/)
+An example combining Celery (http://www.celeryproject.org/) and [Raspberry Pi GPIO](https://www.raspberrypi.org/documentation/usage/gpio/)

-## Raspberry Pi
+## Service

-* This directory (`/raspberry_pi`) contains examples of Celery workers meant to run on a Raspberry Pi.
+* This directory (`/service`) contains a Celery worker meant to run on a Raspberry Pi.
-* The `/raspberry_pi/requirements.txt` file tracks all the Python dependencies for the examples in this directory.
+* The `/service/requirements.txt` file tracks all the Python dependencies for the examples in this directory.
 To manually install: `sudo pip install -r requirements.txt`.
-* The `/raspberry_pi/control` directory contains a Celery worker that receives tasks to control the Raspberry Pi's GPIO pins.
+* The `/service/control` directory contains a Celery worker that receives tasks to control the Raspberry Pi's GPIO pins.
+* Automated install with [Fabric](http://www.fabfile.org/): `fab install_celery_control`
+* Automated update with [Fabric](http://www.fabfile.org/): `fab install_celery_update`

 ### Controlling GPIO